 I don’t know how long we worked, but the bottle grew empty, the page grew full, and the sky grew lighter.

 “No, Al. I mean it’s time for me to leave.”

 “Aw, c’mon Maxine…”

-She kissed me to shut me up, and we both tasted like honey-whiskeyed- cinnamon cigarettes.
+She kissed me, and we both tasted like honey-whiskeyed- cinnamon cigarettes.

 “Baby,” I said, catching my breath when she was done.

 “You know the rules.”
 We said it together, like schoolkids: “No hanky-panky!”

 “Can I ask you a question?”
 I said.

 “You just did.”
 She winked at me.